 Legionnaires’ disease is a flu-like syndrome with acute fever, chills, malaise, myalgias, headache, or confusion.
 Nausea, loose stools or watery diarrhea, abdominal pain, cough, and arthralgias also frequently occur.
 Pneumonic manifestations may include dyspnea, pleuritic pain, and hemoptysis.
 Bradycardia relative to fever may occur, especially in severe cases.

-Direct fluorescent antibody staining of sputum or lavage fluid is occasionally used but requires expertise.
-In addition, PCR with DNA probing is available and may help identify transmission pathways.
-A urinary antigen test is 60 to 95% sensitive and > 99% specific 3 days after symptom onset but detects only L. pneumophila (serogroup 1) and not non-pneumophila Legionella.
+Direct fluorescent antibody staining of sputum or bronchoalveolar lavage fluid is occasionally used but requires expertise.
+In addition, polymerase chain reaction testing with DNA probing is available and may help identify transmission pathways.
+A urinary antigen test is 60 to 95% sensitive and > 98% specific 3 days after symptom onset but detects only L. pneumophila (serogroup 1; 1 Diagnosis references Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
+Diagnosis requires specific growth media, serologic or urine antigen... read more ), which accounts for 65% to 90% of cases ( 2 Diagnosis references Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
+Diagnosis requires specific growth media, serologic or urine antigen... read more , 3 Diagnosis references Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
+Diagnosis requires specific growth media, serologic or urine antigen... read more ).
 Paired acute and convalescent antibody assays may yield a delayed diagnosis.
-A 4-fold increase or an acute titer of ≥1:128 is considered diagnostic.
+A 4-fold increase or an acute titer of ≥ 1:128 is considered diagnostic.

 Diagnosis of legionnaires' disease is by culture of sputum or bronchoalveolar lavage fluid; blood cultures are unreliable.
+Specific growth media are required.
 Slow growth on laboratory media may delay identification for 3 to 5 days.

 Chest x-ray should be done; it usually shows patchy and rapidly asymmetrically progressive infiltrates (even when effective antibiotic therapy is used), with or without small pleural effusions.

-Laboratory abnormalities often include hyponatremia, hypophosphatemia, and elevated aminotransferase levels.
+Laboratory abnormalities often include hyponatremia, hypophosphatemia, and elevated aminotransferase levels and C-reactive protein.

 L. pneumophila usually causes pulmonary infection; it rarely causes extrapulmonary infections (most often involving the heart).